-Entries to the ICIS Innovation Awards are judged by a specially chosen panel of five leading industry experts, all with a keen interest in innovation.
+Entries to the ICIS Innovation Awards are judged by a specially chosen panel of six leading industry experts, all with a keen interest in innovation.
 They are looking for innovative projects that solve problems and provide solutions for companies, their customers and society at large, as well as benefitting the environment and progressing sustainability.

 Is a principal director at Accenture and leads strategic research for the Resources operating group, which includes chemicals, energy, natural resources and utilities.
 He has more than 25 years of experience in the process industries, including project activities in manufacturing, marketing and distribution.
 Paul regularly writes and presents on topics impacting the chemical industry.
 He holds a master’s degree from the London School of Economics, with a bachelor’s degree in chemistry and business.

 Is a director at NNFCC and its lead consultant in the area of biobased products.
 He has over 18 years’ research and consulting experience in the chemical and materials industry and has worked closely with the European Commission and UK government to produce policy to support the biobased product sector.
 He has a PhD in organic chemistry from the University of Liverpool.
 Prior to joining NNFCC, he was a project manager at Sigma Aldrich Fine Chemicals.

 Just Jansz is the founder and managing director of business and technology management consultancy Expertise Beyond Borders.
 He has 30 years’ experience with LyondelBasell, Basell and Shell and is a former president of the technology business at LyondellBasell.
 He currently has non-executive director roles with Synthomer and Econic Technologies and is a senior advisor with Natrium Capital.